How exercise can improve your mental health

 Whatever exercise you decide to try, remember to focus on the mental importance of why you’re doing it as well as the physical reasons.
-Why not kick start your active journey by signing up for a free 5 day guest pass.
 If you’re just starting out, begin with something easy and build up the frequency of your exercising as your stamina, ability and confidence grows.
 Come and speak to us when you’re next at your local centre if you need help with structuring your exercise regime, or want some suggestions for a new workout to try.

 If you think you may be struggling with a mental health condition, speak to your GP.
 For resources to find out more about mental health, and to find details of helplines for urgent support, please visit the NHS website.